Oh Brother! The Pros and Cons of Hiring Family

 Another key factor to successfully hiring and working with family is the ability to think and act professionally, not emotionally.
 This is a two-way street and its importance must be expressed and understood prior to offering employment.
 The last thing you want is to have your customers and employees overhear you and your relative arguing, especially over non-work related matters.

 Having explored the potential downfalls, let’s take a look at the positives of hiring family.
 In the event a relative is a good candidate for the position, you should take full advantage of these benefits.

 The key to successfully hiring family is simple: ensure the relative you hire fits the job description you are hiring for.
 Pay them solely based upon their performance and treat their employment with fairness and transparency.
 Every business differs but it’s important to heavily weigh the pros and cons prior to offering employment to a relative.

-Save the drama for your mama and get to work.
+Bottom Line: Save the drama for your mama and get to work.